tilemill-project/tilemill/platforms/ubuntu/README.md

     npm install

+Grab local copy of node-gyp to be able to rebuild node-sqlite3 on launchpad

+    cd ./node_modules/sqlite3
+    npm install node-gyp
+    cd ../../

 ### Package and upload

 Now we need to create a package for every ubuntu distribution and upload it to launchpad.